nallen05/old-norse/bifrost/README.md

 ## Sending runes to the terminal

-`RUNE-WRITE (rune-or-char)`
+`BIFROST-WRITE (rune-or-char)`
  - send `RUNE-OR-CHAR` to `*BIFROST-IO*`
  - runes with no payload can be provided as a keyword or a list, so `:HIDE-CURSOR` & `(:HIDE-CURSOR)` are treated as the same
  - see below for full dictionary of known tokens

 ## Reading runes from the terminal

-`RUNE-READ ()`
+`BIFROST-READ ()`
   - like `READ-CHAR`, except that:
     1. it reads from `*BIFROST-IO*`
-    2. Multi-character escape sequences are converted to s-expressions we call the return value of `RUNE-READ` a "rune".
+    2. Multi-character escape sequences are converted to s-expressions we call the return value of `BIFROST-READ` a "rune".
 A rune is either:
        - a "simple rune", which is a character, as would be returned by `READ-CHAR` (eg: `#\a` or `#\Newline`)
        - a "complex rune", which is list of the format `(NAME .
 PAYLOAD)` representing an escape sequence (eg: `(:MOVE-CURSOR ROW COLUMN)` or `(:UP-ARROW)`)
     3. `*RUNE*` is set to match the last rune read